Color temperature: The Sun

 The Sun closely approximates a black-body radiator.
-The effective temperature, defined by the total radiative power per square unit, is about 5780 K. The color temperature of sunlight above the atmosphere is about 5900 K.
+The effective temperature, defined by the total radiative power per square unit, is 5,772 K. The color temperature of sunlight above the atmosphere is about 5,900 K.

 The Sun may appear red, orange, yellow, or white from Earth, depending on its position in the sky.
 The changing color of the Sun over the course of the day is mainly a result of the scattering of sunlight and is not due to changes in black-body radiation.
 Rayleigh scattering of sunlight by Earth's atmosphere causes the blue color of the sky, which tends to scatter blue light more than red light.

-Some daylight in the early morning and late afternoon (the golden hours) has a lower ("warmer") color temperature due to increased scattering of shorter-wavelength sunlight by atmospheric particles – an optical phenomenon called the Tyndall effect.
+Some daylight in the early morning and late afternoon (the golden hours) has a lower ("warmer") color temperature due to increased scattering of shorter-wavelength sunlight by atmospheric particulates – an optical phenomenon called the Tyndall effect.

-Daylight has a spectrum similar to that of a black body with a correlated color temperature of 6500 K (D65 viewing standard) or 5500 K (daylight-balanced photographic film standard).
+Daylight has a spectrum similar to that of a black body with a correlated color temperature of 6,500 K (D65 viewing standard) or 5,500 K (daylight-balanced photographic film standard).

 For colors based on black-body theory, blue occurs at higher temperatures, whereas red occurs at lower temperatures.
 This is the opposite of the cultural associations attributed to colors, in which "red" is "hot", and "blue" is "cold".